CxSalas/Dashboard-Wpf/README.md

 # Dashboard-Wpf
-Simple dashboard template for wpf projects, You can use for free, learning etc \ it implements the grid system
+Simple dashboard template for C# WPF projects, you can use it in your projects for free, learning purposes, etc. The template implements the grid system and a custom animation clash for the sidebar.

 # Tools used
 -Wpf\